 Organic cotton is grown without toxic chemicals, but unless the clothes are certified under GOTS, bluesign®, or Oeko-Tex certifications, toxic chemicals may be added in the textile production process.

-When being considered for a GOTS certification, fabrics undergo a heavy investigation to ensure that the fabrics are the real deal.
+When being considered for a GOTS certification, mills undergo a heavy inspection to ensure that the fabrics are the real deal.
 Remember those scary AZO dyes we mentioned earlier?
-A large part of the GOTS certification process involves checking fabric production processes to ensure there are no AZO dyes or other harmful dyes being used in the production process.
+A large part of the GOTS certification process involves checking fabric production processes to ensure there are no AZO dyes or other harmful dyes being used.

-While water pollution is a very serious issue in the broader fashion and promotional products industries, we are super excited about being able to provide access to eco-friendly materials for our clients.
-If you have any specific questions about our sustainable solutions and goals, or if you’re curious about our in-stock GOTS certified fabric offerings, drop us a line by emailing [email protected] or schedule a meeting here.
+While water pollution is a very serious issue in the broader fashion and promotional products industries, we are excited to be able to provide access to eco-friendly materials for our clients.
+If you have any specific questions about our sustainable solutions and goals, or if you’re curious about our in-stock GOTS-certified fabric offerings, drop us a line by emailing [email protected] or schedule a meeting here.